Celebrity Summit accidents and incidents

 (law news) On August 19, 2011, a 48-year-old male passenger (of US origin) was fined in Bermuda US$1000 (paid in cash immediately).
 The man was charged with drug possession and admitted having 6 grams of marijuana.
 The drug was found in his cabin on Aug 17 after the ship’s security received a tip-off and search the stateroom.

 On February 23, 2009, 166 passengers sustained injuries in a tour bus crash incident on a Celebrity Cruises sponsored shore excursion in Roseau Dominica.
-Some of them were flown to Miami and ambulanced to Jackson Memorial Hospital.
-Among the lesser injuries were lacerations, bumps and bruises.
+Some of them were flown to Miami and transported by an ambulance to Jackson Memorial Hospital.
+Among the lesser injuries were lacerations, bumps, and bruises.
 Three passengers suffered fractures.

 The tour bus was returning from a cooking-themed excursion.
 The ship was on 7-night cruise (itinerary Feb 21-28) roundtrip from homeport San Juan Puerto Rico.

-On January 31, 2009, the 7-day Southern Caribbean cruise roundtrip from homeport San Juan Puerto Rico was shortened to 6-days, and call port Tobago was dropped due to a mechanical issues (“electrical problem”) needing drydock repairs.
-The next 2 Caribbean itineraries were cancelled.
+On January 31, 2009, the 7-day Southern Caribbean cruise roundtrip from homeport San Juan Puerto Rico was shortened to 6-days, and call port Tobago was dropped due to a mechanical issue (“electrical problem”) needing drydock repairs.
+The next 2 Caribbean itineraries were canceled.

 On September 8, 2006, 15 passengers suffered minor injuries in a tour bus crash accident on a Celebrity Cruises sponsored shore excursion in Juneau Alaska.
 The tour bus driver was charged with reckless driving.

 On September 1, 2004, the ship entered drydock for repairs due to experienced starboard propulsion unit malfunctioning.
-The Sept 10 voyage was cancelled.
+The Sept 10 voyage was canceled.
 The next scheduled (Sept 17) voyage was delayed 3 days.